Aiming for Moral Mediocrity

-Now that might be true – just like it might be true that the morally best action is usually in one’s “enlightened self-interest”.
+Now that might be true – just like it might be true that the morally best action is usually in one’s “enlightened self-interest” (see discussions in Bloomfield 2008).
 If so, that would be a happy coincidence.
 Sometimes there really are such happy coincidences.
 It would be wonderful if we could structure our societies and lives to increase the frequency of such coincidences.
 But the pattern of thinking is, I think you’ll agree, suspicious.
 Life is full of tradeoffs among important things.
 Happy Coincidence reasoning seems likely often to be epistemically dubious post-hoc rationalization.
 It seems likely that I am illegitimately convincing myself that something I want to be true really is true.

 11. The-Most-You-Can-Do Sweet Spot.